“I wasn’t sure I could do it, but when you get so many people joining your efforts, it goes a long way.”

 A few months later Mark felt good enough to cover the 145 miles of the Grand Union Canal Race after all, so he decided to run it individually!

 After sharing a post on Facebook, he got an amazing amount of love and support from the ultrarunning community.
-Lots of people joined him during his personal three-day challenge, cheered him on, supplied water and sandwiches, and help him funding ca $68.000 for research into liver disease/cancer at Kings College Hospital (KHS) in London.
+Lots of people joined him during his personal three-day challenge, cheered him on, supplied water and sandwiches, and helped him funding ca $68.000 for research into liver disease/cancer at Kings College Hospital (KHS) in London.

 So check out these running clubs and communities around the globe and find some great running friends wherever you are:-)